smintio/Portals-ComponentFramework-Interfaces/README.md

 For calling any Smint.io Portals Frontend API endpoints, a bearer token is required.
 The bearer token can be acquired by using the industry standard OAuth2 protocol.

+A C# example of acquiring an access token is available [here](/Examples/NetCore/Portals-ComponentFramework-Interfaces-Test/Harness/ComponentFrameworkFixture.cs#L56).

 ## Smint.io Portals Payload API

 If, upfront, more information about the user and the portal is required, the `Smint.io Portals Payload API`, which is also REST-based API, can be used to query details, including e.g. the base URL of the Smint.io Portals Frontend API, if it is not known already.